ibm-cloud-docs/discovery-data/upload-data.md

 1. If the language of the documents in storage is not English, select the appropriate language.

     For a list of supported languages, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).
-1. [IBM Cloud]{: tag-ibm-cloud} If you want to look for and extract question-and-answer pairs, select **Apply FAQ extraction**.

-    For more information, see [FAQ extraction](/docs/discovery-data?topic=discovery-data-sources#faq-extraction).
 1. Optionally, click **More processing settings** to expand the menu, and then click **Apply optical character recognition (OCR)**.

     When OCR is enabled and your documents contain images, processing takes longer.
 For more information, see [Optical character recognition](/docs/discovery-data?topic=discovery-data-collections#ocr).